 PB & Banana Wrap:

 Spread peanut butter (or other kind of nut butter) on a tortilla and wrap it around a banana.
-We call this a ‘banana taco’, you could also slice it up for a different approach.
+We call this a ‘banana burrito’, you could also slice it up for a different approach.
+So quick and easy you can make this in 5 minutes or less!

 My kids will gobble up oatmeal like it’s their last meal.
 I don’t know what that’s all about but I’m certainly not going to argue!
 I usually add an apple or some berries and sprinkle the top with brown sugar.